dotCMS/core/SECURITY.md

 # Security Policy

-For more information regarding dotCMS security polices and known security issues see our documentation site: https://dotcms.com/docs/latest/security-and-privacy
+For more information regarding dotCMS security policies and known security issues see our documentation site: https://dotcms.com/docs/latest/security-and-privacy

 ## Supported Versions

-dotCMS is commited to backporting security fixes to our LTS versions for up to 2 years.
+dotCMS is committed to backporting security fixes to our LTS versions for up to 2 years.
 These versions now include:

 | Version | Supported          |
 | ------- | ------------------ |